olegshAtSpark/dmntk.rs/feel-grammar/README.md

 ## Overview

-FEEL grammar and parsing tables generator used in **dmntk** project.
-This crate contains:
+FEEL grammar and parsing tables generator used in [dmntk](https://github.com/dmntk) project.

+This crate implements:

-- Definition of the grammar for `FEEL` language in the format acceptable by `Bison` parser generator.
+- The grammar for `FEEL` language in the format acceptable by `Bison` parser generator.
-- LALR parsing tables generator for `Rust` language.
+- The generator of LALR parsing tables for `Rust` language.

 Excerpt from [Decision Model and Notation™](https://www.omg.org/spec/DMN/1.3/PDF) specification, ver.
 1.3, pp. 105-179: